-Being from Melbourne originally sand and waves aren’t really my thing.
-Which sounds counterintuitive when you are thinking of the beach, however Sydney has so many incredible finds that almost anything is possible.
+Being from Melbourne originally, sand and waves aren’t really my thing.
+Which sounds counterintuitive when you are thinking of the beach.
+However Sydney has so many incredible spots that almost any brief is possible.
 Where there’s a will, there’s a way.
 My favourite right now is Bronte – give me grass to sit on and an ocean pool any day.
-Plus the people watching is next level.
+Plus, the people watching is next level.

-If however, you’re after something a little less crowded then Congwong Beach, La Perouse is one of my favourites.
+If however, you’re after something a little less crowded then Congwong Beach in La Perouse is one of my favourites.
 It is a sheltered bay inside of the Botany Bay National Park which means it is flat most of the time.
 There is also a walking trail which takes you around to Little Congwong.
-Beware though, in the past this has been known as a nudist beach so don’t get the two confused if you’re averse to the human form in all its glory.
+Beware though, it's a nudist beach so don’t get the two confused if you’re averse to the human form in all its glory.

 My comfort beach is Camp Cove at Watsons Bay – a bit of a nightmare for a park, but if you find one it's so worth it.
 The water and view is beautiful and there’s a little shack of a canteen store that sells sorbet in fruit peels and orange juice in pouches.
 If I’m feeling a bit lazy and in need of a quick dip I will go to Malabar Beach as it's my local.
 I love it because not many people visit and it's a great place to sit and read a book all day.